 - Secondary (grades 5-12, Subject-Specific*) *Candidates can select one or two endorsements (subject areas).

 Students in either the full-time MAT or MAT Evening program are prepared to teach at two levels (preferred and supplemental) of authorization, combining:

 Elementary candidates will be in a self-contained classroom, teaching most subject areas to the same group of students.
 Secondary candidates will teach specific subjects like English or biology to various classes of middle and/or high school students.
 Students in the secondary cohorts may pursue up to two endorsement subjects.
 There are limits to the amount of student teaching placements for some subject areas.
 Once a limit for a subject has been met, a wait list will be created.

 The Concordia experience

-Concordia University’s MAT program is designed to enable candidates to enter the teaching profession at the Initial Teaching License level.
+Concordia University’s MAT program is designed to enable candidates to enter the teaching profession at the Preliminary Teaching License level.
 The desired outcome of the program is that candidates will be trained to exhibit moral character and high ethical standards, show genuine sensitivity to diversity issues and special needs of children, plan and execute developmentally appropriate learning activities, demonstrate competency in various methods of authentic assessment, and understand teaching as an act of supreme service to others.